STREETS OF DESTRUCTION

 Inferno comes to a stop.
-The crew continues pumping to build a barbecue pit of molten tar and flaming smart cars.
-They then proceed to where Carpenter intersects with Knapp and create another wall of pavement.
-Inferno is then parked on On O’Bannon Road where Hooker and its crew are waiting.
-They leave it behind to block the street and pile into Hooker.
+The crew continues pumping to build a barbecue pit of molten tar and flaming smart cars and then proceed to where Carpenter intersects with Knapp and create another wall of pavement.
+They park Inferno on O’Bannon Road where Hooker and its crew are waiting.
+It’s left behind to block the street while everyone piles into Hooker.

 “Your friends have a talent for destruction,” Mr. Chu says.